Aston Medical School: Course

 The Bachelor of Medicine, Bachelor of Surgery (MB ChB) degree is a 5-year course.
 Phase I (the first two years) consist of learning through a systems based approach the structure and function of the human body.
 Teaching is generally delivered via traditional lectures, small group learning, and exposure to anatomical models and cadaveric specimens.
 Early clinical training is integrated into this phase with extensive clinical correlations, clinical skills teaching and community based general practice experience.
 Phase II (final three years) consists of predominantly hospital based training in the West Midlands region.
 Students will be offered the opportunity to undertake an integrated postgraduate certificate in Health Leadership as a student selected component of phase II.

 Aston Medical School will also offer various research options for postgraduate students.

 Admissions

 From September 2015 Aston Medical School took PhD students into Aston Medical Research Institute (AMRI).
 In September 2016, Aston Medical School started a taught MSc course in Surgery for Specialist Registrars which coincided with Aston's 50th Anniversary.
 The first undergraduate MBChB students commenced studies in September 2018, following approval of its programme by the General Medical Council which regulates the medical profession in the United Kingdom.

+Aston Medical School has been fully accredited in 2023 after the first batch of medical students graduated.